Timothy-kimilu/name-output/README.md

 # name-output
-the program will output my name everytime i run
+the program will output my name